hhandika/segul/README.md

 #### Batch converting sequence files in a directory

-The conversion command is similar to converting a single file.
+The conversion command for a directory input is similar to converting a single file.
 Unlike the single file, the app require you to specify the input format and the output name.
 The output name will be the directory name for the output files, whereas the output file name will be the same as the input file.

 ```Bash
 segul convert --dir [path-to-your-repository] --input-format [choose-one] --output [your-output-dir-name]